bartvw/ableton-tag-importer/README.md

 ## Known Issues

+* Only tested on Mac OS currently
 * The GUI needs some work to make useable.
 * The sync is performed on the UI thread, which freezes the application.
+* If you get a blank window, try using the latest Python version from https://www.python.org/downloads/

+## How to run

+1. Clone this repository
+2. Initialize virtual environment and install dependencies

+       virtualenv .env && source .env/bin/activate && pip install -r requirements.txt

+3. Run the application:

+       python importer.py